rmsk2/X16_mandelbrot/README.md

 Why does someone write a program (in machine language) for an 8-bit microprocessor that is nowadys only used in small embedded systems, that offers functionality which is on several levels (performance, visual appeal, ...) orders of magnitude worse than software written for the same purpose for modern systems?
-And on top of that the computer that the program is designed to run on does only exist to a certain extent as only a few prototypes have been built yet.

 The only reasons I can give are: I had fun doing it and it was nostalgic as it transported me back to the days when another 6502 system was the center of at least my (home) computing universe.
-The commander X16 (or to be more precise at the moment its emulator) strikes the right balance between new possibilities and a nostalgic familiarity with the Commodore family of home computers that allows all the people that grew up with these computers to now write the programs that they did not or could not write in the 80ies or 90ies.
+The commander X16 strikes the right balance between new possibilities and a nostalgic familiarity with the Commodore family of home computers that allows all the people that grew up with these computers to now write the programs that they did not or could not write in the 80ies or 90ies.

 # Using the program